msandifo/reprosci/2018/001/Readme.md

 source('./src/downloads.R')
 ```

-directs the downlaod of the AEMO csv data files to be downloaded into
+directs the download of the AEMO csv data files to be downloaded into
 the local directory set by `local.path` By default `local.path=NULL` in
 which case data is downloaded via `rappdirs::user_cache_dir()` to a
 folder in the users cache directory (for macOSX, `~/Library/cache`) to